An Electric Vehicle Acronym Explainer

 As you might be able to guess from the name, you can plug these cars in to charge their batteries, which are normally large enough to allow for anywhere from 10–50 miles of electric-only driving.

-But the point isn’t to just get by on the electric charge – these are still hybrids.
-But by plugging them in every night you can see drastic increases in fuel economy and can go for weeks before having to fill up.
+The point isn’t to just get by on the electric charge—these are still hybrids, after all—but by plugging them in every night, drivers can see drastic increases in fuel economy and can go for weeks before having to fill up.

 If you were to charge up a Toyota Prius Prime once and drive until you ran out of gas, the EPA says you could go about 640 miles.
-But by charging their cars every night, owners are commonly getting over 1000 miles on one tank.
+But by charging their cars every night, owners are commonly getting more than 1000 miles on one tank.

-Now the downside of plug-in hybrids is if you can’t plug-in every night you won’t see that primary benefit.
-They’re still more fuel efficient than gas-burning counterparts, but you’re paying a premium for the plug-in tech you won’t be able to take advantage of.
+The downside of plug-in hybrids is if you can’t plug-in every night you won’t see that primary benefit.
+They’re still more fuel efficient than internal combustion engine-only counterparts, but you’re paying a premium for the plug-in tech you won’t be able to take advantage of.

 Range Extended Electric Vehicles also feature both an internal combustion engine and an electric motor, but unlike plug-ins and conventional hybrids, the electric motor does all the driving.
 The internal combustion is only there to charge the battery if you start to get low on charge.

 The idea is still to go as long as possible in electric-only mode, and the range extender will ideally help you get to a fast-charging station, or home.
-If you’re traveling somewhere where there is no fast-charging infrastructure, no worries, you can keep filling up your gas tank and continue on your journey.
+If you’re traveling somewhere without fast-charging infrastructure, no worries—you can keep filling up your gas tank and continue on your journey.

-There are significantly less range-extended electric cars than other types of hybrid.
-2019 is the last model year for the Chevy Volt, and BMW dropped the range-extender option in the 2019 BMW i3.
+There are significantly fewer range-extended electric cars than other types of hybrids.
+Chevy discontinued the Volt in 2019, and BMW dropped the range-extender option in the 2019 BMW i3.
 The only new option going forward will be the Honda Clarity.

 While there aren’t many new range-extenders on the market, they’ll all make great pre-owned buys for years to come.